Jesperpaulsen/polyglot/README.md

 Google Cloud Console.
 Click **Credentials** and **Create Credentials**.
 Create a key that only has access to the Google Translate APIs.
 Be aware that batch translating large documents can be costly.

 #### Master language
 Polyglot uses a master language to translate the other languages.
-The first language you choose will automatically be set to master language, but this can be changed in the `polyglot.json` file.
+The first language you choose will automatically be used as the master language, but this can be changed in the `polyglot.json` file.

 #### Single text translation